 Because of the self-field of the transported electric current, the maximum current value, up to which superconductivity is maintained, is limited.
-This maximum current in a superconductor is referred to as the critical current $I_C$ .
-In the simplest case the critical current is reached when the magnetic self-field of the current is equal to the critical field $H_C$ .
-This relationship is also called Silsbee's rule.
+This maximum current in a superconductor is referred to as the critical current I_C .
+In the simplest case the critical current is reached when the magnetic self-field of the current is equal to the critical field H_C .
+This relationship is also called Silsbee's rule, named after Francis Briggs Silsbee.
 For many years, this severe restriction on the possibility of transporting electric currents in superconductors has hindered the technical application of superconductivity.
 This only changed in the 1960s, when new superconducting materials were found with more favorable properties and relatively high values of the critical magnetic field and the critical current.
 We will come back to this subject at the end of this chapter.